-Game Breaker: Piri Reis sells you bomb equipment with a 15% discount, and will buy it back at the full retail value.
+Game-Breaker: Before patches/the Ezio Collection), Piri Reis would sell you bomb equipment with a 15% discount, and would buy it back at the full retail value.
 Six figures for fifteen minutes work, anyone?

 Genius Bonus: There is a hypothesis that suggests that the human population was reduced to around 10k-15k around 70,000 years ago.
 Look up "Toba Catastrophe Theory".
 Sure, it wasn't caused by a solar flare, but you know - Alternate History.

-It's Short, so It Sucks : Has the shortest main quest out of all the Assassin's Creed games.
+It's Short, So It Sucks!: Has the shortest main quest out of all the Assassin's Creed games, barring Assassin's Creed Rogue.
 The sharp reduction in the number of faction side quests as well as the removal of Assassination Contracts doesn't help much.

 Swami, Abbas's Dragon, also deserves some credit for the above actions.
 He was the one who actually killed Sef and Malik and, when he meets Altair in person, brags about how he told Sef that Altair was the one who ordered him killed.
 He then kills Altair's wife, Maria as she's trying to stop Altair from killing him.